The Pruning Rules: Do's and Don'ts you Need to Be aware of

 Don’t prune at the wrong Time of Year

-Another common pitfall is using the wrong tools for the job.
-The dull or rusty tools could cause injury to the tree and increase the risk of diseases, and employing tools that are too large or heavy can cause unnecessary damage.
-Make sure you have the right tools for the job, and keep them sharp and well-maintained.
+Another common pitfall is using the improper tools for the task.
+The dull or rusty tools could cause harm to the tree and make it more susceptible to disease, while making use of tools that are too big or heavy can cause unnecessary damage.
+Be sure to have the right tools to do the job and keep them sharp and well-maintained.

 FAQs